near/docs/docs/develop/node/validator/validator-bootcamp.md

 ```
 export NEAR_ENV=testnet
 ```
-* You can also run this command to set the Near testnet Environment persistant:
+* You can also run this command to set the Near testnet Environment persistent:

 ```
 echo 'export NEAR_ENV=testnet' >> ~/.bashrc